Magnetic field reveals vanishing Hall response in the normal state of stripe-ordered cuprates

-Therefore, to explore the nature of the high-field normal state in the presence of stripes further, we measure Hall effect on \lesco\ and \lnsco\ \cite{SM} over the entire in-plane $T$-$H$ vortex phase diagram previously established \cite{ZShi2019-Hc2,ZShi-PDW} for $T$ down to $T/T_{c}^{0}\lesssim 0.003$ and fields up to $H/T_{c}^{0}\sim 10$~T/K, and deep into the normal state (see also Supplementary Text).
-Combining the results of several techniques allows us to achieve an unambiguous interpretation of the Hall data for $H<H_{c2}$, and reveal novel properties of the normal state.
+Therefore, we measure the Hall effect on \lesco\ and \lnsco\ (see Methods) over the entire in-plane $T$-$H$ vortex phase diagram previously established\cite{ZShi2019-Hc2,ZShi-PDW} for $T$ down to $T/T_{\mathrm{c}}^{0}\lesssim 0.003$ and fields up to $H/T_{\mathrm{c}}^{0}\sim 10$~T/K, and deep into the normal state.
+Combining the results of several techniques allows us to achieve an unambiguous interpretation of the Hall data for $H<H_{\mathrm{c}2}$, and reveal novel properties of the normal state for $H>H_{\mathrm{c}2}$.
 Our main results are summarized in the $T$-$H$ phase diagrams shown in Fig.~\ref{phase}.
-The key finding is that, in the high-field limit, the positive \rh decreases to zero at $T=T_{0}(H)\sim(2-6)T_{c}^{0}$ upon cooling, and it \textit{remains zero} all the way
+The key finding is that, in the high-field limit, the positive \rh\ decreases to zero at $T=T_{0}(H)$ upon cooling, and it remains zero (see Methods) all the way down to the lowest measured $T$, despite the absence of any observable signs of superconductivity.
+Here, $T_{0}(H)\sim(2-3)T_{\mathrm{c}}^{0}$ for \lesco ~and $T_{0}(H)\sim6T_{\mathrm{c}}^{0}$ for \lnsco. $T_{\mathrm{c}}^{0}$, where the linear resistivity $\rho_{xx}$ becomes zero, and other characteristic temperatures, such as the pseudogap $T_{\mathrm{PG}}$, are summarized in Table \ref{t-table}.

-down to the lowest measured $T$, despite the absence of any observable signs of superconductivity.
-The drop of \rh at $T>T_0$ does not depend on $H$, while $T_{0}(H)$ is very weakly dependent on $H$ (Fig.~\ref{phase}), almost constant, suggesting that $R_\mathrm{H}=0$, i.e. particle-hole symmetry, is characteristic of the zero-field (normal) ground state in the presence of stripes.
+Therefore, the vanishing Hall coefficient appears well below $T_{\mathrm{PG}}$, in the temperature region where both charge and spin orders (i.e. stripes) have fully developed.
+Meanwhile, we note that the drop of \rh\ at $T>T_0$ does not depend on $H$, while $T_{0}(H)$ is very weakly dependent on $H$ (Fig.~\ref{phase}), almost constant, suggesting that $R_\mathrm{H}\approx 0$ is characteristic of the zero-field (normal) ground state in the presence of stripes.\\ \textbf{ {Results}}